 Remove your cut baby shoe pattern from the mat and set aside.

-Step Three – Take the fringed back piece and the larger rectangle and sew them right side to the wrong side along the solid leather.
+Step Three – Take the fringed back piece and the larger rectangle and sew them right side to the wrong side.

 Flip the fringes piece over itself and then create a loop so that the elastic will fit through.
 Sew about 1/2” from the top of the fringe piece.